lien-nguyen/DWCraft/README.md

 python manage.py createsuperuser
 ```

-## 🛠 Contributing
-Coming soon!
-This project will welcome contributors once the MVP is finalized.

-## License
+## 🔒 License
-MIT License — free to use, modify, and teach from.
+This is a **private, non-distributed** project.
+All rights reserved.

+For personal use only — not licensed for public distribution or contribution.